-I have a love/hate relationship with Microsoft Word.
+I have a love/hate relationship with Word.
 On the one hand, it’s bloated and annoying.
-But on the other hand, it has a number of great features that I rely heavily on.
+But on the other hand, it has a number of great features that I rely on heavily.
 One of those features is Track Changes.

-So I want to quickly offer two of my favorite Track Changes tips, in case they help you like they’ve helped me.
-Before you read this, I’m assuming that you already know basically how to use Track Changes in Word.
+So, I want to quickly offer two of my favorite Word Track Changes tips (plus a bonus one for InDesign!), in case they can help you like they’ve helped me.
+Before you read this, I’m assuming that you already basically know how to use Track Changes in Word.

 Keyboard Shortcut for Show/Hide Changes

-First, a keyboard shortcut (KBSC) I use daily… you know that in the Review tab in Microsoft Word, there is a popup menu that shows “Final Showing Markup,” right?
+First, a keyboard shortcut I use daily… you know that in the Review tab in Word, there is a popup menu that shows “All Markup,” right?

-There are three other choices in the menu: “Original Showing Markup,” “Final,” and “Original.”
+There are three other choices in the menu: “Simple Markup,” “No Markup,” and “Original.”

 I find that I am forever switching between two of these:

-- Final Showing Markup: I need to see the text that has been changed.
+- All Markup: I need to see the text that has been changed.

-- Final: I need to see how the final document will look, without any strikethroughs and underlines.
+- No Markup: I need to see how the final document will look, without any strikethroughs and underlines.

 Accept/Reject All by Author

 First, you need to realize that Word lets you show (or hide!) comments from individual reviewers.
-To find that, look inside the Reviewers submenu, in the Show Markup popup menu:
+To find that, look inside the Reviewers submenu, in the Markup Options menu:

-If you choose All Reviewers, it toggles them all on or off.
+If you choose All, it toggles them all on or off.
 Make sure the checkmark is on only next to the reviewers that you want to accept (or reject).
-Now, accept (or reject) all the changes:

-Now you can select All Reviewers from the Show Markup menu again, so you can see the changes the other reviewers have made.
+Now you can select All Reviewers from the Markup Options menu again, so you can see the changes the other reviewers have made.

-By the way, this is one of the few Track Changes features that’s easier to accomplish in InDesign.
-If you use Track Changes in InDesign, and you want to accept or reject just one person’s edits, just place your cursor in one of their edits and then choose Accept/Reject All Changes by This User from the Track Changes panel menu:
+By the way, targeting changes by specific users is one of the few Track Changes features that’s easier to accomplish in InDesign.
+If you use Track Changes in InDesign and you want to accept or reject just one person’s edits, just place your cursor in one of their edits and then choose Accept/Reject All Changes by This User from the Track Changes menu: